catjobe/BIS15W2024_cberevoescu/lab2/lab2_hw.md

 #### 10. Use the data matrix to perform one calculation or operation of your interest.

-Finding and listing the springs with the highest average temperatures (all the hot springs with mean temperatures above the median average degrees)
+Finding and listing the springs with the highest average temperatures (all the hot springs with mean temperatures above the median average hot spring temperature):

 ```r